terrierteam/jtreceval/README.md

 # jtreceval

-A Java wrapper around the binaries for trec_eval on various platforms.
+A Java wrapper around the binaries for trec_eval (https://github.com/usnistgov/trec_eval) on various platforms.
+The trec_eval binaries are included in the jar file, so the jar is easy to use on a number of platforms without compiling.

 Currently, we have the binaries for the following operating systems:
- * Linux Intel, 32bit (and hence 64bit)
+ * Linux, Intel 32bit (and hence 64bit)
- * Mac Intel, OS X 64bit
+ * Mac OS X, Intel 64bit
- * Windows Intel, 32bit (and hence 64bit)
+ * Windows, Intel 32bit (and hence 64bit)

 ## Compiling